-The time has come, you have selected your Erasmus host city for your semester abroad and you´re counting down the days.
+The time has come, you have selected your Erasmus host city for your semester abroad and you’re counting down the days.
 However, there are still many things you need to do before you arrive.
 It can be overwhelming realising just how much there is to do, however, we’ve put some of our best advice below.

-It´s advisable to start looking for your Erasmus accommodation before your arrival in your host city.
+It’s advisable to start looking for your Erasmus accommodation before your arrival.
 That way you have much more time to assess your options.
 There are many websites aimed specifically at offering flats to Erasmus students and also many Facebook groups.
 Flat sharing is always the best option, that way you could live with a friend or even a native –so you can easily practice your target language with them.
-Don´t pay any money before you actually see the place for yourself – unfortunately there are many scams around, and some don´t look anything like how they appear in the photos.
+Don’t pay any money before you actually see the place for yourself – unfortunately there are many scams around, and some don’t look anything like how they appear in the photos.

 Spotahome is a very useful site which validates and creates virtual video tours of apartments, with fun and informative commentaries, operating in 15 major European cities.